ElenaCoder/node.js-course/6.2-customer-rest-api-implementation/README.md

    - Enter the following URL: http://localhost:3000/login.
    - Select the "Body" tab.
    - Choose the "raw" option.
    - Set the body format to JSON (application/json).
+Specify the Content-Type header as application/json.
    - In the request body, enter the following JSON:
          ```
          {